bitovi/canjs.com/guides_source/recipes.md

     }
 	});

-As a reminder, though event handlers respond to actions on the page they should *change application state or data* (e.g. make a change to a `can.Map`).
-This will update the page automatically, keeping code manageable.

 When a user clicks a list item:

  1. The function bound to `li click` is called
  2. The object associated with that list item is accessed using the `data` helper
  3. That object is removed from the observable `people` list
  4. The template updates automatically

+As a reminder, though event handlers respond to actions on the page, they should *change application state or data* (e.g. make a change to a `can.Map`) rather than modifying the DOM directly (e.g. toggling a class).
+This will update the page automatically, keeping code manageable.

 This is *one* way to handle events.
 Others will be covered in the following recipes while building widgets.